austral-electronics/Xplorer/README.md

 echo "dtparam=i2c_arm=on" | sudo tee -a /boot/firmware/config.txt
 sudo reboot
 ```
-> [!NOTE]
+> [!WARNING]
 > In the Raspberry Pi documentation, the raspi-config I2C enable has the same effect as enabling I2C in config.txt and reboot.
-Experimentally, you need to do raspi-config to list I2C devices.
+Experimentally, you need to enbale I2C with raspi-config to list I2C devices.

 and:
 ```